 Runway 05-23 (cyan) is the longest runway at 3389.4 metres.
 It accommodates all the largest planes arriving at Toronto Pearson, including the Emirates Airbus A380.

-The challenge for Plane-spotters at Toronto Pearson is that the usage of runways is dependent on the weather and wind conditions, the time of day, closure due to construction or maintenance and the overall air-traffic.
+The challenge for Plane-spotters at Toronto Pearson is that the usage of runways is dependent on one or more of the following factors:

-The most common runway configuration at Toronto Pearson is the East-West direction landings and departures at Runways 23, 24R and 24L
+The most common runways in use for landings and departures at Toronto Pearson are the East-West Runways 23, 24R and 24L

-The second most common configuration is the West-East direction landings and departures at Runways 05, 06L and 06R.
+The second most common configuration is the West-East direction at Runways 05, 06L and 06R.

 If Runway 05-23 (cyan) is closed, the airport will use Runway 15L-33R (red), which is the second longest runway at 3368 meters.

-Preparation for Plane Spotting and must have apps
+How to prepare youself for Plane Spotting and must-have apps

-Because of how flight patterns at Toronto Pearson can change quickly, you may find yourself at a popular location with not a plane in sight !
-You may also be cold and hungry.
+Because how flight patterns at Toronto Pearson can change quickly, you may find yourself at a popular location with not a plane in sight!

-Therefore you must prepare yourself with equipment and any information that can be very helpful while you are on location.
+Therefore it is imperative to prepare yourself with clothing, food and equipment and any information that can be very helpful while you are on location.

 Before starting out, always check the weather.
 You do not want to be caught in the rain for example even if you will be sitting in your car.
 The rain can block your view and wet your camera.
 A sudden cold snap will be very unwelcome if you were not dressed appropriately for it.